fasihahmad7/H2S/README.md

    ```bash
    pip install -r requirements.txt
    ```
+   This will install all required packages, including:
+   - Streamlit for the web interface
+   - Google Generative AI for intelligent responses
+   - SpeechRecognition for voice input
+   - PyAudio for microphone support
+   - Other data processing and visualization libraries

 3. Create a `.env` file with your Google AI API key:
    ```
    GOOGLE_API_KEY=your_api_key_here
    ```

 4. Run the application:
    ```bash
    streamlit run app.py
    ```

+### Voice Input Setup
+For speech-to-text functionality:
+- Ensure you have a working microphone
+- Grant microphone permissions when prompted
+- Click the microphone button to start recording your answer
+- Speak clearly and the system will transcribe your response

 ## Project Structure